All Episodes

 And one of the things the government is essentially going to want to do here is say that Mr. Combs was violent in nature, that he engaged in this sexual activity, or also required individuals to participate in sexual activity against their will.

-And essentially, this video may be a key piece of evidence that will ultimately show their their theory in this case.
+And essentially, this video may be a key piece of evidence that will ultimately show their theory in this case.

-And I wanted to get your opinion on do you think it's at all possible that potentially maybe a federal agent just leaked this video?
+And I wanted to get your opinion on: do you think it's at all possible that potentially maybe a federal agent just leaked this video?

 The government denies it was even in their possession when CNN released it.